 Bypass contactor connected in parallel

-Modern soft starters often come with built-in bypass contactors, eliminating the need for external wiring and simplifying installation.
+Many modern soft starters feature built-in bypass contactors, eliminating the need for additional external wiring and simplifying installation.

-When it comes to stopping the motor, the bypass contactor is deactivated, causing the motor to reconnect with the soft starter.
-At this point, the soft starter takes charge and prevents instant stopping by gradually decreasing the voltage and current, ensuring a smooth shutdown of the motor.
+Shutdown: When stopping the motor, the bypass contactor is deactivated, reconnecting the motor to the soft starter.
+The starter then gradually decreases voltage and current, ensuring a smooth, controlled stop and minimizing torque shock and mechanical wear.

 Click on the button below to view the Complete Soft Starter Diagram in PDF Format :